 Tip:As I found, sometimes these issues are not easy to diagnose.
 So two doctors might disagree on a proper diagnosis.

-are possible.
+Summary.
+Flashing lights in your vision can be caused by many disorders.
+Brain conditions, like epilepsy or migraine, are possible.
 For older people, retina issues are more common.
 If the problem is alarming or severe, the problem may be emergent.

 And:For an emergent problem, a visit to your local emergency department may be required.